 MyEnvironment director, Sarah Rees disagrees.
 Rees’ opinion is that a positive solution is achievable, her perception being that the clashes are an integral part of the process.

-"It's the dance toward enlightened policy.
-They (the forest industry) believe in what they are doing as do we", she says.
+“It’s the dance toward enlightened policy.
+They (the forest industry) believe in what they are doing as do well”, she says.

 “The evolution of resource extraction is ultimately to take a more conscientious approach to land management, integrate community concerns and ultimately produce a product the industry will be proud of.